HammoudWilson/protamine-tools/README.md

-Protamine Tools provides code used in portions of the analysis of spermatid ATAC-seq data and its relationship with other transcription and chromatin data sets, as reported in Rabbani et al., a collaboration between the
+Protamine Tools provides code used in portions of the analysis of spermatid ATAC-seq data and its relationship with other transcription and chromatin data sets, as reported in
+Rabbani et al. (in preparation), a collaboration between the
 [Sue Hammoud](https://hammoud.lab.medicine.umich.edu/)
 and
 [Tom Wilson](https://wilsonte-umich.github.io/)